Photo shows American aviator Blanche Stuart Scott (1885-1970). (Source: Flickr Commons project, 2008)

 Younger sister to Katherine Stinson, the first woman to do a loop maneuver, Marjorie decided she wanted to fly as well.
 At the age of 18 in 1914, she enrolled in the Wright school in Dayton and received her pilot’s license later that year.
 She joined her sister in creating the Stinson School in San Antonio and together they trained pilots from Canada for WWI.

-In 1927, Elinor Smith became the youngest person to receive a pilot’s license is Elinor Smith at the age of 16 when Dayton’s own Orville Wright signed her pilot’s license in France.
+In 1927, Elinor Smith became the youngest person to receive a pilot’s license at the age of 16 when Dayton’s own Orville Wright signed her pilot’s license in France.
 Smith then became the first pilot to maneuver an airplane under all four of New York City’s bridges, earning the frustration of NYC’s mayor at the time.

 While not a pilot, Gardner was a lifelong fan of mathematics and languages and was a prolific aeronautical engineer working to translate technical literature from Italian, French, and German.
 She spent five years working at Wright Field and in 1939 Gardner was inducted as a full member to the Institute of the Aeronautical Sciences (IAS), which was opposed to admitting women at the time but included Gardner as a tribute to her work.